shannonturner/pycon-2018-proposal/README.md

 4. **Fostering a love of learning** (7 minutes)
     * **Celebrate progress.** Positive feedback encourages growth.
 Negativity stifles learning.
     * **"I don't know, let's find out."** This magic phrase encourages questions and is a reminder that you don't need to know everything; learning never ends.
     * **"Great question.
-I love your instincts.** Don't be annoyed when the learner is mentally jumping ahead a few slides and asking about material you're about to cover -- that's a sign that you're doing a good job!
+I love your instincts."** Don't be annoyed when the learner is mentally jumping ahead a few slides and asking about material you're about to cover -- that's a sign that you're doing a good job!
     * **Move about.** When possible, teaching concepts through movement makes for unforgettable experiences.
     * **We learn by teaching.** Teaching reinforces what we've learned, forces us to think flexibly, and creates bonds.